Aloha-Churchill/strange-loops-web/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

+  all text on this website is false: the beginning of the end and the end of the beginning:
 My name is Inigo Montoya.
 I have the following qualities:

 - I rock a great mustache